SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We add a feature to edit a specific todo item by its id.
+- We add a feature to delete a todo item by its id.
+- We modify the todo service by adding a delete todo method

 ### Refrences :